From learning to drive in Singapore to converting your foreign licence, our guide will get you (or your teen!) behind

 Step 4: Final Theory Test

-Once lessons are going well, and your teen (and instructor) are feeling confident, it will be time to book the Final Theory Test (FTT).
-Procedures for this are much the same as with the BTT, and you will need to book through the driving centres once again.
+Once driving lessons are going well, and your teen (and instructor) are feeling confident, it will be time to book the Final Theory Test (FTT).
+Procedures for this are much the same as with the BTT and you’ll need to book through the driving centres once again.
 The test fee is also $6.50, and once passed you have two years to complete your Practical Driving Test.

 Step 5: The Driving Test… the drivers license is within reach!

-With the BTT and the FTT passed, it’s almost time to legally get onto the PIE, ECP, AYE or even the CTE.
+With the BTT and the FTT passed, it’s almost time to get onto the PIE, ECP, AYE or even the CTE.
 (Start memorising all those acronyms!)
-All that hard graft and outpour of money will end with The Test, aka the Practical Driving Test (PDT).
-Your driving school or private instructor will be the best authority on knowing when your teen is ready to go for their drivers license and will make the booking for you.
+All that hard learn to drive graft and outpour of money will end with The Test, aka the Practical Driving Test (PDT).
+Your driving school or private instructor will know when your teen is ready to go for their drivers license and will make the booking for you.
 The test costs $33 to sit and, once booked, you will get a receipt with the time, date and venue for the moment that determines whether your teen can officially hit the road.

-The PDT will be conducted by a Driving Examiner (appointed by the Traffic Police), and consists of two parts: first up is a test of skills on a driving circuit, and the second part on the public roads to test abilities in interacting safely with other road users, and compliance with traffic rules and regulations.
+The PDT will be conducted by a Driving Examiner (appointed by the Traffic Police), and consists of two parts.
+First up is a test of skills on a driving circuit.
+The second part on the public roads will test your abilities in interacting safely with other road users, and compliance with traffic rules and regulations.
 We’re not going to lie: we feel nervous just writing about it!
-Serious mistakes will result in an immediate fail, whereas minor errors will be recorded as a series of penalty points along the way: score too highly and it’s back to the driving lesson drawing board (but you can apply for a re-test just as soon as you’ve booked two compulsory revision lessons).
+Serious mistakes will result in an immediate fail, whereas minor errors will be recorded as a series of penalty points along the way.
+Score too many points and it’s back to the driving lesson drawing board (but you can apply for a re-test as soon as you’ve booked two compulsory revision lessons).
 Pass?
-Celebrate by forking out another $50 for the driving licence, which you apply for at the driving centre, and then creep away quietly before the demands for a car begin.
+Celebrate by forking out another $50 for the drivers license, which you apply for at the driving centre, and then creep away quietly before the demands for a car begin.